Command Line Interface¶

 # Filter and print to stdout while using default file

-python -m ngraph run scenario.yaml --keys capacity_analysis --stdout
+ngraph run scenarios/backbone_clos.yml --keys network_statistics --stdout

 The --keys